Spoiler alert: it’s actually not the first man-made plastic-eating enzyme.

 But it is six times faster than the last one.

 Let’s back up…

 We know plastic takes hundreds of years to biodegrade, and given our recklessly ubiquitous use of plastics in the world, that’s a big problem.

-When most people consider the plastic crisis, they think of towering landfills, the Great Pacific Garbage Patch, and giving single-use water bottle-buyers dirty looks (even if we know logically that buying a water bottle doesn’t make anyone a bad person.)
+When most people consider the plastic crisis, they think of towering landfills, the Great Pacific Garbage Patch, and giving single-use water bottle-buyers dirty looks (even if we know logically that doesn’t make anyone a bad person.)

 The reason plastic doesn’t break down for so long is polyethylene terephthalate (PET), which is the most common thermoplastic used in single-use bottles, garments, carpets, and more.

 One report from the Pew Charitable Trusts even projected that new plastic polluting our oceans could triple by 2040, up to 29 million metric tons per year.

 And the approach will need to be multifaceted – we won’t find one single solution that rids the world of its plastics.

 We’ll need all hands on deck in the scientific community in order to extract our existing waste, come up with innovative and sustainable solutions for the future, and attempt to recycle the plastic in the environment to avoid burning more fossil fuels.